A Roof Over Your Head -Know the Latest in Roofing Options

 Keeping Roofs in Top Shape

-It is very important to inspect and maintain a roof.
-A neglected roof can cost more money later than if the repairs were done in a timely manner.
+It is very important to inspect and maintain a residential or commercial roofing.
+A neglected roof can cost more money later than if the roofing repairs were done in a timely manner.
 Do not ignore visible signs.
 They will not go away and will likely just get worse, causing leaks, damage, inefficient use of energy and ultimately structural damage to the home.

 Paul Coviello, owner of Page Construction, a home repair and remodeling specialist in the Lynchburg and Smith Mountain Lake area, explains that there are two steps to a roof inspection—one external and one internal.